 You must be paid in accordance with at least the minimum of the unqualified teacher pay range for the period of your training.

 The QTS programme will be paid by the employer utilising the apprenticeship levy.
-In addition the employer will receive £4500 as a bursary towards the cost of training and any salary uplift.

 If you wish to undertake an internationally recognised qualification of a PGCE, then you will need to self fund.
 Leeds Trinity University is excellent in supporting students on how best to pay for this award via a series of payments.
 The total cost of the PGCE is £1,300.
 This is the only cost that you will need to budget for on the Teaching Apprenticeship should you opt to undertake it.